Theoretical Physics

 - Neutrino physics

-- Scattering amplitudes and higher order radiative corrections for Collider Physics
+- Scattering amplitudes and higher-order radiative corrections for collider physics

 - Astroparticle Physics and Cosmology